irejra09/Java-fundamentals/readme.md

-This repository containsthe Fundamental Java Language programs for beginners to Java programming.
+This repository contains the Fundamental Java Language programs for beginners to Java programming.